tangollama/cis411_lab2/labreports/LAB_GlorKemH.md

 ## Questions
 1. Why would a containerized version of an application be beneficial if you can run the application locally already?

-> Respond here...
+This would allow the chance of someone working on the code  well without it affecting the live version, also the chance of a bug affecting the code is significally lower.

-2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
+1. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?
 > Respond here...

+CIrcleCi allows for a quick automanition of the process.
+It allows checks the code and makes sures that is correct before allowing it to pass to heroku.
+It helps the develepor work quicker and effienctly.

-3. Why would you use a container technology over a virtual machine(VM)?
+1. Why would you use a container technology over a virtual machine(VM)?
 > Respond here...

+Container technology is smaller and faster then a VM.
+It allows access to all resource in the Os

-4. What are some alternatives to Docker for containerized deployments?
+1. What are some alternatives to Docker for containerized deployments?
 > Respond here...

+LXC(linux), Artifactory Docker Registry, rkt (works with Kubernetes)

+Source: "7 Docker Alternatives And Other Types Of Container Tools | Jfrog".
+Jfrog, 2022, https://jfrog.com/knowledge-base/the-basics-7-alternatives-to-docker-all-in-one-solutions-and-standalone-container-tools/.
+Accessed 28 Mar 2022.